 People can always benefit from development, but it’s especially valuable to invest in leadership development training in certain situations.
 One key time to provide someone with access to training is when they’re a high performer, eyeing the next step, and on track for a promotion.

 If you know that you are considered to be a “high potential,” are about to take on additional responsibilities, or are in line for a new role or different assignment, now is the time to prepare.

 Be ready to support your story by sharing your accomplishments.
 Don’t hesitate to do a little bit of self-promotion that’s authentic, sincere, and grounded in facts and data.

 Tell your boss you want to start thinking about the next-level challenges and figuring out what you need to learn and experience to be ready.

 2. “I’m ready to tackle the big changes with new thinking.”

 Change requires leaders who are able to learn and adapt.
-Leaders who can adjust course quickly have learning agility, and learning agility is what you need if you want to have a long career.
+Leaders who can adjust course quickly have learning agility, and learning agility is what’s needed if you want to have a long career.

 Effective leaders recognize when new behaviors, skills, or attitudes are needed, and accept responsibility for developing them.

-A tailored leadership program — not a “check-the-box” training, but an intensive, personalized leadership development experience — can give you a chance to pause and understand the shifting demands placed on you and your team.
+A personalized leadership program — not a “check-the-box” training, but an intensive, individualized leadership development experience — can give you a chance to pause and truly understand your unique strengths and weaknesses.
+You can consider the shifting demands placed on you and your team and how you’re responding to them.
 It can help you take time to identify how to become more effective in driving change — and to start to build new, needed competencies.